LGro/coagulate/README.md

 - replicate for contacts as well as unknown peers to obfuscate social graph
 - replicate to all connected peers
 - maintain central servers for rendevouz and as replication cache
-- on re-join a node asks the rendevouz servers of choice for all their known peers, and from that list - locally - the known peers as well as random unknown peers are selected for replication
+- ~~on re-join a node asks the rendevouz servers of choice for all their known peers, and from that list - locally - the known peers as well as random unknown peers are selected for replication~~ (see section "re-connect" below)
 - only most recent version of address books from peers are kept; others are discarded
 - replicated address books from unknown peers are discarded after a random storage time
 - also everything that a peer - known or unknown - replicates is replicated